luciangreen/listprologinterpreter/LPI_docs.md

 ```

 With `commaorrightbracketnext` (which looks ahead for a comma or `"]"`), it doesn't return true in `"a"` of `"ab,c"`
-and goes to `"b"` instead as wanted.
+the when it is run and goes to `"b"` instead as wanted on another run.

 * Note, we can call `lookahead` as a grammar predicate:
 `[[n,lookahead],["ate"]]`